Skip to Content

 Sweet Woodruff

-When grown out in the garden, sweet woodruff is a low-growing ground cover with small white flowers.
 It’s not common as an indoor plant but it would work nicely in a hanging basket where you have the room to let the tendrils spread out and dangle.

-It’s not a high maintenance plant either.
+Luckily, it’s not a high maintenance plant either.
 Sweet woodruff needs indirect light, or even low light, and water just when the soil dries out.

 5 – Marigold